LukeGarnham/Stumps-and-Studs-MS4/README.md

 ![Gif showing the error caused when entering a blank value as the product quantity](media/readme/gifs/product-quantity-before.gif)

-In the views.py file within the basket app, in the add_to_basket function, I asign the value from the form to the variable and make it an integer.
+In the views.py file within the basket app, in the add_to_basket function, I asign the value from the form to the variable qty and make it an integer.
 I decided to add some backend validation to the posted quantity to handle scenarios where users enter no value and also scenarios where the frontend validation is bypassed and the value is outside of the range 1-99.

 I added a try except block around the assignment of the posted quantity so that if assigning the quantity to the variable 'qty' throws an error, the user is redirected back to the same page but with an error message explaining that the product was not added to their basket.
 Assuming the quantity is asigned to the 'qty' variable as an integer, I then check if the quantity is less than 1 or greater than 99.
 If so, I also redirect the user back to the same page with an error message advising them that the quantity must be between 1-99 and stating that the product has not been added to their basket: